giacomozama/club-penguin-legacy-trainer/README.md

 **Hijack Ruffle to edit variables or call functions?** NOT NEEDLESSLY COMPLICATED ENOUGH.

 Yes, you heard it right.
 We're doing Club Penguin hacks in 2022, and we're doing them in a suboptimal, yet somewhat innovative way.
-The private server is gonna be Club Penguin Legacy, the reason being it's the first one which I got these to work on.
+The private server is gonna be Club Penguin Legacy, the reason being it's the first one on which I got this to work.

 **So, how does this trainer work?**